-- You will submit a draft of your vision statement for voting.
-Later in the quarter you will submit final version of the vision statement. - Your draft vision statement consists of - A description of a problem.
+- There will be a policies quiz over the syllabus.
+This will be a (T/F and multiple choice) quiz in Canvas.
+You can take it, as many times as you need, but you MUST have a score of 100% to continue with the course. - You will maintain a reflective journal of your path through the class.
+It will be submitted in 3 increments.
+There are some prompts provided but you are not restricted to just them.
+Please include any and every thing pertinent to your experience with course material and your group. - You will submit a project proposal for voting. - Your project proposal consists of - o A description of a problem.
 Examples: poverty, hunger, addiction, etc. - A few paragraphs about an idea for a solution.
-Examples: a web application, mobile application, etc. - Your final vision statement will follow the requirements provided in Canvas. - Post the vision statement in Canvas as directed. - Every student votes for interesting visions. (based on the drafts) - The vision statements obtaining the most votes will be used to form groups. - The authors of the vision statements assigned to each group are the customers for each project.
+Examples: a web application, mobile application, etc. - Post the project proposal in Canvas as directed. - Every student votes for interesting visions. (based on the drafts) - The project proposals obtaining the most votes will be used to form groups. - The authors of the proposals assigned to each group are the customers for each project.
 They must approve every aspect of the design and provide feedback to implement their vision in an application.
-They will receive extra credit for directing the group. - If a vision statement author does not have the time for the extra responsibilities then another vision statement will be assigned.
-You must inform the instructor immediately on announcement of the voting if you do not want your vision used.
-This in no way affects your grade.
+They will receive extra credit for directing the group. - Each student will vote for the projects individually. - Voting is done via a Canvas poll.